In this guide to preparing for a trip to Greece, we answer the most common travel questions and provide tips to make your trip more meaningful.

 The official currency of Greece is the euro (€).

-When you work with Zicasso, a travel specialist will help you plan your entire trip, with our favorite Greece Vacations & Tours sharing ideas of what is possible for your vacation.
+When you work with Zicasso, a travel specialist will help you plan your entire trip, with our favorite Greece Vacations & Tours and exclusive Luxury Greece Vacations sharing ideas of what is possible for your vacation.

 When you are ready, fill out a Trip Request in which you can narrow down your destinations, trip duration, travel style, and budget.
 Our Travel Care team will use this information to match you with a top Zicasso travel specialist in Greece.